1,043 words / 7:40

-A common opinion among both White Nationalists and our critics is that a specifically “white” racial identity only makes sense in a colonial society like the United States, in which immigrants from many European lands have merged together into a generic white racial identity, which is distinct from non-white groups like blacks, Asians, and Amerindians.
+A common opinion among both White Nationalists and our critics is that a specifically “white” racial identity only makes sense in a colonial society like the United States, in which immigrants from many European lands have merged together to form a generic white racial identity, which is distinct from non-white groups like blacks, Asians, and Amerindians.
 In Europe, however, different peoples think of themselves as Dutch or Italian or Danish first, not merely as white.

 There are two problems with this distinction.

-- There are no generic whites, even in European colonial melting pots.
+First, there are no generic whites, even in European colonial melting pots.

-- All whites, even those with strong attachments to particular ethnic identities, are also capable of an overarching sense of white racial solidarity.
+Second, all whites, even those with strong attachments to particular ethnic identities, are also capable of an overarching sense of white racial solidarity.

 There are many European colonial societies, in which different European ethnic groups have merged together.
 But these societies are not all the same.
 The United States and Canada occupy the same continent and have similar ethnic histories.
-But the English-speaking Canadians are not the same people as Americans.
-Nor are Americans the same as Australians and New Zealanders, both of whom are English-speaking mixed European colonial peoples as well.
+But English-speaking Canadians are not the same people as Americans.
+Nor are Americans the same as Australians and New Zealanders, both of which are English-speaking mixed European colonial peoples as well.
 The same can be said of the Spanish-speaking peoples of the Southern Cone of South America, all of whom have similar histories but are not a homogeneous population.

 What differentiates these colonial peoples?
 First, just to be clear, my argument does not require an account of what differentiates Americans and Canadians.
 It merely requires observing the fact that they are different.
 Second, there are many causes of differentiation: genetic, cultural, and environmental.
 Genetically, the “generic whites” of Argentina and Canada are quite distinct.
 Culturally, they are distinct because of founder effects (England vs. Spain) and different subsequent settlement patterns.
-And of course the different natural environments select for different industries, lifestyles, and settler populations.
+And of course different natural environments select for different industries, lifestyles, and settler populations.
 Beyond that, nations are differentiated by a host of historical contingencies: wars, revolutions, assassinations, economic crises, natural disasters, technological breakthroughs, the discovery of natural resources, etc.

 In short, there is something more to being a white American than simply being white.
 We are not “generic white people.”
 We have a distinct white American identity.